 Do Shop Around for the Right Account

 Not all checking accounts are created equally.
-It pays to do some comparison shopping before you settle on a bank.
+It pays to do some comparison shopping among the best checking accounts before you settle on a bank.
 Some of the things you’ll want to look at include the fees each bank charges, what the opening balance requirements are, whether you’ll need to maintain a minimum monthly balance and what kind of access you’ll have to the account.
 For instance, while most banks offer online or mobile banking services, there are still some that don’t.

-If you’re planning on opening a savings account to link to your checking you should also look at what kind of interest rates different banks offer.
+If you’re planning on opening a savings account to link to your checking account you should also look at what kind of interest rates different banks offer.
 For the most part, rates are relatively low but you may be able to find a 0.9% or 1.0% APY if you do a little searching.
-Generally, online banks tend to offer higher rates and fewer fees but it’s a trade-off since you often have to forgo the convenience of being able to make deposits at your local branch.

 Don’t Forget About Credit Unions

 Credit unions are often overshadowed by larger traditional banks but you shouldn’t overlook them if you’re planning on opening a new checking account.
 Because they’re member-owned, credit unions tend to charge fewer fees than banks normally do and it’s easier to find free checking at these institutions.
 Many credit unions also offer interest-bearing checking accounts and money market accounts that feature check-writing privileges which can add up to a few extra bucks in your pocket.

 One of the easiest ways to sabotage your checking account is to simply not keep track of what you’re spending.
 Whether you prefer spreadsheets or old-fashioned pen and paper, you need to run the numbers each month to make sure the amount going out of your account doesn’t exceed what’s going in.